camunda/camunda-docs/howtos/documentation-guidelines.md

 2. Update [`/versioned_sidebars/version-*-sidebars.json`][versioned-sidebars] and/or [`sidebars.js`][next-sidebars] to fit the new location.
 3. Add a redirect/rewrite rule to the top of `.htaccess`.

+> **Note**
-The redirects/rewrite rules added to `.htaccess` will not work when running the documentation locally.
+> The redirects/rewrite rules added to `.htaccess` will not work when running the documentation locally.
 You can use online tooling to help with this (e.g. https://htaccess.madewithlove.com/).

 ## Remove an existing page